BrianShiroe/luxury-presence-real-estate-home-website/README.md

-# 🏡 Luxury Presence Real Estate Home Website Template
+# 🏡 Real Estate Home Website Template

-This is a **real estate website template** I built as part of an assessment for **Luxury Presence**.
+This is a **real estate website template**.
 It features a sleek and modern layout tailored for showcasing high-end properties.

 You are **free to use this as a template** for your own real estate website.
 Modify it however you like — no attribution required (but always appreciated)!